-'Poppy Apocalypse': California City Swarmed By Selfie Stick-Toting Tourists
+'Poppy Apocalypse': A California City Swarmed By Selfie Stick-Toting Tourists

 As the barren California desert sprang to life, they descended.
 With their selfie sticks, their smartphones and their gee-whiz-look-at-all-the-flowers smiles, they seemed blissfully unconcerned that they were causing something close to a panic at the highest levels of local government.